meteocat/pypros-examples/README.md

 pyPROS examples
 ===============

-This repository holds tutorials and examples to run the [pyPROS](https://github.com/meteocat/pypros) package
+This repository holds tutorials and examples to run the [pyPROS](https://github.com/meteocat/pypros) package.

+A [binder](https://mybinder.org/v2/gh/meteocat/pypros-examples/master?urlpath=/lab/tree/index.ipynb) was created, so you can try PROS without even installing it on your computer.
+Try it!